MetzinAround/practical-classroom-workshop/course/tools.md

 ### Fork or clone this project

-Once you have created a new project wiht the materials, issues, etc you want your students to have, feel free to **fork** [this](https://gitlab.com/courseware-as-code/courseware-tools/-/forks/new) project or create your own project and copy all of the contents from [this one](https://gitlab.com/courseware-as-code/courseware-tools).
+Once you have created a new project with the materials, issues, etc you want your students to have, feel free to **fork** [this](https://gitlab.com/courseware-as-code/courseware-tools/-/forks/new) project or create your own project and copy all of the contents from [this one](https://gitlab.com/courseware-as-code/courseware-tools).

 ### Modify the `assignments.yaml` file